 - Ancient method.

-- Laborious process.
+- It's a laborious process.

-- Not suitable for large-scale production.
+- It is not suitable for large-scale production.

-- Used for making flame-retardant garments.
+- Used to make flame-retardant garments.

 - The initial cost is low.